AlsyCZ/Web-for-managing-network-devices/README.md

 - You need to install React and Node JS framework.
 - Also you need to CREATE .env file in your root directory, and give API connection to your router, connection to database + connection to your Gmail SMTP!
 (I dont want to give you access to my whole home network. :D)
+- Project is now deployed to hosting and may not work great with localhost

 For example:
 - API_HOST= 345678ba32x0d.sn.mynetname.net